DIY Mistakes to Avoid

 There are often openings in the attic to provide ventilation and prevent the growth of mold.
 Homeowners have been known to discover these openings and attempt to cover them up in fear of moisture and unwanted animals getting in.
 The openings are a necessary feature of the roof and should be left as such.
 If you’re worried about animals finding their way in, chicken wire is a great solution.

 In addition to all of the above reasons, it’s far too easy to cause injury while performing DIY roof maintenance.
 It’s always advised that for anything more than a cursory observation you should call out professional roofer.

-If you have any questions or would like to discuss any maintenance for your home’s roof, don’t hesitate to give us a call here at DeLaurier Roofing.
+If you have any questions or would like to discuss any maintenance for your home’s roof, don’t hesitate to give us a call here at Peach State Roofing.